napari/napari.github.io/fundamentals/shapes.md

 which will add a final vertex at the current mouse position and complete the polygon.
 You'll then be able to start adding another one.

-`Paths` are very similar to polygons but are not closed or filled in.
+`Paths` are like polygons but are not closed or filled in.
 They can also be added using an array of N vertices.
 The path creation tool can be selected from the layer control panel or by pressing the `T` key when the shapes layer is selected.